kabutor/liveusb/README.md

 The mount the second partition called "ISOs" and copy the Ubuntu iso live cd (ubuntu-22.04.1-desktop-amd64.iso) into the ubuntu folder.
 If you want to use debian just copy debian-live-11.6.0-amd64-cinnamon.iso into the debian directory in the ISOs partition.

-At this moment this is only tested with ubunut, debian and clonezilla, but you can edit grub.cfg to make others boot, bear in mind that if secure boot is enabled, only the distributions with a signed kernel will boot (that's a security requisite).
+At this moment this is only tested with ubuntu, debian and clonezilla (you should use the debian option in the first line of the sh file as clonezilla is a derived version of debian), but you can edit grub.cfg to make others boot, bear in mind that if secure boot is enabled, only the distributions with a signed kernel will boot (that's a security requisite).
 More about this below.

 The files on the pendrive should be something like this